Making Sense of the Law on age discrimination for employees

 Victimisation where someone is treated detrimentally because they have made or intend to make a complaint or allegation.
 Also where they give or intend to give evidence in relation to a complaint of age discrimination at work.

-Our specialist age discrimination law solicitors help with all types of age discrimination at work including discrimination against job applicants and agency workers and issues to do with retirement following the scrapping of the Default Retirement Age.
+Our specialist age discrimination solicitors help with all types of age discrimination at work including discrimination against job applicants and agency workers and issues to do with retirement following the scrapping of the Default Retirement Age.
+We offer advice on redundancy and Settlement Agreements in relation to age discrimination.
 If we cannot resolve your problem, we can represent you at an Employment Tribunal.